-Since the St. Marys River reaches deep inland, the mouth of the river is a strategic location for a fort.
-Construction on the fort began in 1847 but was never completed because of slow building.
+Since the St. Marys River reaches deep inland, the mouth of the river is a strategic location for a fort and construction began in 1847.
 Soldiers were stationed here during the Civil War, Spanish-American War and World War II.
-Fort Clinch State Park opened to the public in 1938 and is used for reenactments, camping and hiking.
+One of the best preserved Civil-War-era forts in the country, Fort Clinch State Park opened to the public in 1938 and is used for reenactments, camping and hiking.